Trusthouse Forte (Fortes)

 After the merger in 1970, blue colours became predominant.
 The THF emblem was introduced, usually alongside the full "Trust Houses Forte" name, though not always.
 "Motor Chef" was normally written in red.
 After this was removed in 1979, "Trusthouse Forte" was used instead, but this was normally abbreviated to "THF".
 The Trusthouse Forte name was used on road signs.

 In 1988 the Trusthouse Forte brand was scaled back in motorway service areas, but still to be seen.
+They now worked closely with Wolff Olins who wanted to strengthen the THF brand as the link between all their products.
 In June 1991 that name was changed to just "Forte", with a new crest, signifying the end of the "Trusthouse" name.
 Its use on the motorways became slightly more discreet.

 The following services were owned and branded as Fortes, Trusthouse Forte or Motor Chef:

 - Burtonwood (M62)

 - Newport Pagnell (M1)

 - Scratchwood (M1)